 Streamer Junkies Unite

 How about those streamer anglers?
 Get the flies in the water and strip them.
 Sink tips along with the dry line of your streamer choice for this lower water level streamer fishing.
-You can certainly get by with the dry line but the intermediate tip can help.
+You can certainly get by with the dry line but the intermediate tip will help.
 Some even like a deeper sink tip for dredging the center of the river as well.
 Those who have the Missouri River channels figured out get some fish that others never address.
 Slow and low as she goes.
 Do it, try it, and you may be rewarded with a few that never get touched.

 Headhunters Fly Shop has a wide selection of sink tips in stock for both the two handed and single handed anglers.
 We are the fly line source on the banks of the Missouri River.
 And a no harm no foul fly line guarantee.
 You don’t like it?
 You can switch it, trade it, refund it.
 Anything you want .
 We will get you set up with the right line period.
 A ton more in store if you need anything strange.
 We got it here in Craig.
 Give us shout if you have any questions.